Stability conditions in families: Quot spaces

 The following notion will be used below. \begin{Def} Let $Y$ be an algebraic space.
 For a scheme $Z$, we say a morphism $f\colon Z \to Y$ is \emph{essentially {(locally)} of finite type} if it is either (locally) of finite type or if $Z$ is affine and $f$ factors as

 where $\Spec(R) \to Y$ is a morphism {(locally)} of finite type and $M \subset R$ is a multiplicative system. \end{Def}

 \begin{Rem} If $Y$ is a locally noetherian scheme, then for any morphism $\Spec(R) \to Y$ locally of finite type, $\Spec(R)$ is noetherian and hence $\Spec(R) \to Y$ is of finite type.
 Thus if $Y$ is a locally noetherian scheme, a morphism $Z \to Y$ from an affine scheme $Z$ is essentially locally of finite type if and only if it is essentially of finite type.
-Since a Nagata scheme $Y$ is locally noetherian by \citestacks{033Z}, this observation applies in the results below whenever $Y$ is a scheme. \end{Rem}
+Since a Nagata scheme $Y$ is locally noetherian by \citestacks{033Z}, we will apply this observation in the results below whenever $Y$ is a Nagata scheme. \end{Rem}

-\begin{Rem} Note that Definition~\ref{def:EssLocFT} is in a slightly different spirit than our definition of an essentially perfect morphism in Definition~\ref{def:EssPerfect}; we have chosen the definitions that make the formulations of our results as strong as possible.
-In particular, if $Y$ is a noetherian scheme, then any morphism $Z \to Y$ which is essentially locally of finite type and of finite Tor-dimension is essentially perfect, but the converse need not hold. \end{Rem}
+\begin{Rem} We have chosen definitions that make our results as general as possible.
+Note, however, that Definition~\ref{def:EssLocFT} is in a slightly different spirit than our definition of an essentially perfect morphism in Definition~\ref{def:EssPerfect}.
+One can show that for a noetherian scheme $Y$, any essentially locally of finite type morphism $Z \to Y$ that is also of finite Tor-dimension is essentially perfect, but the converse need not hold. \end{Rem}

 \begin{Lem} Let $f \colon X \to Y$ be a locally of finite type morphism of schemes with $Y$ Nagata.
 Let $y \rightsquigarrow y'$, $y \neq y'$, be a specialization of points in $Y$, and let $x$ be a point of $X$ such that $f(x) = y$.
 Then there exists a commutative diagram